Pente: Invention

-"I went to the very few acquaintances I had, but they all rejected my propositions because they didn't understand the promise of the game, and they didn't have any respect for me as a prospective professional."
+I went to the very few acquaintances I had, but they all rejected my propositions because they didn't understand the premise of the game, and they didn't have any respect for me as a prospective professional.

-He continued looking for a partner who had both experience and the funds to help get his plans off the ground and found someone listed in the phone book as an "inventor."
-The man already had a project that he was committed to, but agreed to help Gabrel, and together they applied for a copyright and had 200 copies of the game made.
-Looking for a name, they settled on "Pente" (πέντε), which comes from the word for "five" in Greek, a reference to the win conditions of getting five in a row or making five captures.
-They avoided an "oriental" sounding name despite the inspiration from Go and Gomoku because, according to Gabrel, feelings about the war were still "running high."
+He continued looking for a partner who had both experience and the funds to launch his product, and found someone listed in the phone book as an "inventor".
+The man already had a project to which he was committed but agreed to help Gabrel.
+Together they applied for a copyright and had two hundred copies of the game made.
+Looking for a name, they settled on "Pente" (πέντε), from the Greek word for "five", a reference to the win conditions of getting five in a row or making five captures.
+They avoided an "oriental"-sounding name despite the inspiration from Go and Gomoku, because according to Gabrel, feelings about the Vietnam War were still "running high."

-In 1978 Gabrel, now a manager, intended to quit his job at Hideaway pizza and devote his time exclusively to Pente, but his partner expressed doubts saying that "the world wasn't ready for Pente."
-Gabrel's bank rejected Gabrel's request for a loan several times as well, eventually turning him down for even $1000.
-He persisted, and got a small loan from a different bank and borrowed money from his family, using to it buy out his partner and make a down payment on a GMC van in order to travel around selling copies of the game.
+In 1978, Gabrel, now a manager, intended to quit his job at Hideaway Pizza and devote his time exclusively to Pente, but his partner expressed doubts, saying "the world wasn't ready for Pente."
+Gabrel's bank rejected his request for a loan several times.
+He eventually secured a small loan from a different bank and borrowed money from his family, using it to buy out his partner and make a down payment on a GMC van to travel around selling copies of the game.